sharanry/UncertaintyQuantification/README.md

 ### Results

-#### Sigma analysis discontinuous regression using Bayesian neural networks
+#### Sigma analysis of discontinuous regression using Bayesian neural networks
 ![](./images/sigma_ci.png)
 *Fig 1(a): 95% confidence interval of the models trained over varying prior σ.
 Red crosses denote the data samples, blue dots represent the mean predictions and the blue fill expresses the 95% CI.*